 There are other signs besides the ones listed above that will tell you if you are spending too much.
 Are you using your credit card to pay for necessities?
 Did you refinance a loan to reduce your monthly payment?
 Do you need a co-signer on loans due to a low credit score?
 Are you financing your vehicle for a period of six years or longer?
 If the answer to these questions is “yes,” the red flags are flying, and it is time to pay attention to them.

 Finding Your Way Out

-The road out of excessive indebtedness is usually a long one, but it can also be an instructive one, leading to a lifetime of careful financial planning and activity.
-One important thing to do is to apply the First Rule of Holes, and stop digging yourself in deeper.
-Consider consolidating your credit card debt on a card that does not charge interest on balance transfers, and then pay off that debt before the promotional no-interest period ends.
-Beyond that, of course, you will need to cut expenses, and prepare to leave them lean for a substantial period of time.
+The road out of excessive debt is usually a long one.
+With that being said, it can also be an instructive one leading to a lifetime of careful financial planning and activity.
+If it makes sense for your situation, consolidating your credit card debt on a card that does not charge interest on balance transfers.
+Once your debt is on that new card, pay it off before the promotional no-interest period ends.
+Keep in mind, you still will need to cut expenses and stay within a budget.

 Going for a leaner lifestyle is in reach for anyone.
 It will require that you take stock of how you spend your money and cutting back where you can.
 This may look like revisiting your smart phone data plan, getting rid of your cable TV and doing away with lunches and dinners out.
 That may sound disappointing but getting your finances in order will allow you to enjoy more without worrying about your finances.
 You’ll be surprised at how quickly you stop missing items that you previously considered necessities.